Douglas Yeo

 Douglas Yeo (born 1955) is an American bass trombonist who played in the Boston Symphony Orchestra from 1985 to 2012, where he held the John Moors Cabot Bass Trombone Chair.
 He was also on the faculty of the New England Conservatory.
 In 2012 he retired from the BSO and accepted a position as professor of trombone at the Arizona State University School of Music, a position he held until 2016.
-From 2019 to 2023, he was trombone professor at Wheaton College (Illinois), and he was professor of trombone at University of Illinois Urbana-Champaign from 2022-2024.
+From 2019 to 2023, he was trombone professor at Wheaton College (Illinois), and he was professor of trombone at University of Illinois Urbana-Champaign from 2022 to 2024.

-Background
+Early life and education

-Born in Monterey, California in 1955, Yeo first learned to play the trombone as a child living in Valley Stream, New York and continued while living in the Oak Ridge section of Jefferson Township, New Jersey, graduating in 1973 from Jefferson Township High School.
-Yeo holds a bachelor of music degree with honors from Wheaton College in Illinois and a master of arts degree from New York University.
+Born in Monterey, California in 1955, Yeo first learned to play the trombone as a child living in Valley Stream, New York.
+He continued while living in the Oak Ridge section of Jefferson Township, New Jersey, graduating in 1973 from Jefferson Township High School.

+Yeo earned a bachelor of music degree with honors from Wheaton College in Illinois and a Master of Arts degree from New York University.
 His principal teachers were Edward Kleinhammer and Keith Brown.

+Career

-Before joining the Boston Symphony Orchestra/Boston Pops Orchestra in May 1985, Yeo was a member of the Baltimore Symphony Orchestra, (1981–1985), and was on the faculties of the Peabody Conservatory of Music, in Baltimore, and The Catholic University of America in Washington, D.C..
-His background has included a four-year tenure with the Goldman Band, and performances with the Vienna Philharmonic Orchestra, the Mostly Mozart Festival Orchestra, the Gerry Mulligan Big Band, and orchestras for numerous Broadway shows.
+Before joining the Boston Symphony Orchestra/Boston Pops Orchestra in May 1985, Yeo was a member of the Baltimore Symphony Orchestra, (1981–1985).
+He also served as a faculty member of the Peabody Conservatory of Music, in Baltimore, and The Catholic University of America in Washington, D.C..

+For four years, Yeo performed with the Goldman Band, the Vienna Philharmonic Orchestra, the Mostly Mozart Festival Orchestra, the Gerry Mulligan Big Band, and in orchestral pits for Broadway shows.

-From 1998 to 2008, he was Music Director of the New England Brass Band, which released five compact disc recordings under his direction.
+From 1998 to 2008, he was music director of the New England Brass Band, which released five compact disc recordings under his direction.
 In 2006, the New England Brass Band, under Mr. Yeo's direction, won first place in the Honors Section at the North American Brass Band Association National Championship, held in Louisville, Kentucky.

+Retirement

 He announced his retirement from the BSO, effective on August 27, 2012, at the conclusion of the Tanglewood 75th anniversary season.
 He moved to Arizona, where he was appointed Professor of Trombone at Arizona State University (Tempe).

+Awards and recognition

 In 2014, he was the recipient of the International Trombone Association's highest honor, the ITA Award, presented to him "in recognition of his distinguished career and in acknowledgement of his impact on the world of trombone performance."
 He was given the International Trombone Association's Lifetime Achievement Award in 2024, "in recognition of his lifelong commitment to the trombone and a career that has reflected a commitment to excellence and achievement.